Jumbees of Guyana

-Many of the younger generation of Guyanese, do not recall this jumbee and she is slowly dying out of memory.
+Many of the younger generations of Guyanese do not recall this jumbee and she is slowly dying out of memory.
 Only the older folks seem to remember her or her stories.
 When someone is crying a lot or acting crazy they may be referred to as acting like a choorile, which is where I came across the word.
-An old guyanese mans comments while people watching.

-One of the more popular and strongly held belief in jumbee is the Ole Higue.
-Indeed it is not uncommon to hear of a womans death in the news by those who believed her to be a ole higue.
+One of the more popular and strongly held beliefs in jumbee is the Ole Higue.
+Indeed it is not uncommon to hear of a woman's death in the news by those who believed her to be a ole higue.
 In 2007 such an incident happened, more on that story later.

-In Guyana this type of jumbee is know as the Ole Higue.
+In Guyana, this type of jumbee is known as the Ole Higue.
 In other parts of the Caribbean they are known as Fire Rass or Angeli.
 It is always a woman who is said to suck the blood of unsuspecting victims as they sleep, with children and babies being her favourite victims.

 There are three ways to dispose of an Ole Higue if they should bother you or your village, and quite often the removal of a Ole Higue is a community event.